mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 I stood in the darkness with the snow falling on a Ziyu that rose tall above the ongoing reconstruction of the Great Pavilion.
 My hand perched firmly over the lever that connected me to hae, sure of it

 "Liffa!"
 I screamed hysterically into the microphone, but I knew that thi could not hear me across such a distance.
-Holragi had undoubtedly given up on hae, but I couldn't do that.
+Holrag had undoubtedly given up on hae, but I couldn't do that.

 Setre came to me and put a hand on my shoulder, but I was stubborn, shrugged her hand off, and pressed the button, "Liffa, please pick up if you can hear this."